 - Make sure that tenants know the location of and have access to the main consumer unit, fuses and isolator switch.

-On a final note, it’s always strongly advised that every landlord should make absolute carertainty they are complying with the appropriate electrical safety regulations to ensure that all electrical equipment supplied is safe.
-Get periodic inspections of electrical equipment by a qualified electrician.
+On a final note, it’s always strongly advised that every landlord take steps to ensure they are complying with the appropriate electrical safety regulations.
+To ensure you are meeting your safety obligations, it is recommended to get periodic inspections of electrical equipment by a qualified electrician.